AnnikaTjuka/annikatjuka.github.io/index.md

 Supervisors: Prof. Dr. Katharina Spalek and Prof. Dr. Manfred Krifka

 Description: I collaborated with a software engineer to search my text corpora for emotional words.
 For this, we created a tool which utilized the Natural Language Processing Kit in Python, so that it could analyze the text corpora and compare them with a list of 3000 words.
 Afterwards, I analyzed the frequency and psycholinguistic measures of the matching words.
-(Grade: 1.5)

 ### Work experience (in Academia)